Skip to content

 To avoid the line, go early in the morning.

-15. Go on a Food Tour
+16. Go on a Bologna Food Tour

 One of the best ways to experience the regional cuisine in Bologna, Italy is by going on a food tour.
-On your food tour, you’ll get to sample the most popular local dishes and delicacies while also enjoying a unique cultural experience.
+On your Bologna food tour, you’ll get to sample the most popular local dishes and delicacies while also enjoying a unique cultural experience.

-This Classic Bologna Food tour is our favorite food tour in Bologna (we’ve done it twice!), and it’s a great way to spend a half-day getting to know the city through food.
+The Classic Bologna Food tour is our favorite food tour in Bologna (we’ve done it twice!), and it’s a great way to spend a half-day getting to know the city through food.

-16. Visit the Clock Tower and Palazzo d’Accursio
+17. Visit the Clock Tower and Palazzo d’Accursio

 One of the most iconic sights in the Piazza Maggiore in Bologna is the Torre dell’Orologio (Clock Tower.)
 Standing at a height of over 60 meters, this impressive structure was built in 1334 and has been a symbol of time passing throughout its long life.